Donrioo90/Phase-1-WK1-Code-Challenge/README.md

 Workflow:

-1. I created a repository on your GitHub account.
+.
+I created a repository on your GitHub account.
-2. Every single file is holding one solution.
+.
+Every single file is holding one solution.
-3. Use JavaScript to wire down the solution.
+.
+Use JavaScript to wire down the solution.
-4. Push the solution to the above repository once done.
+.
+Push the solution to the above repository once done.
-5. Install the dependencies using npm install.
-6. Run the node.js tests.
+.
+Run the node.js tests.
-7. Read the errors; vocalize what they're asking you to do.
+.
+Read the errors; vocalize what they're asking you to do.

+1. Open your terminal and go to the directory you wish to work from.
+2. Go to the following url using ur github account https://github.com/Donrioo90/Phase-1-WK1-Code-Challenge
+3. Go to the code tab and clone the ssh key
+4. Go back to the terminal and type git clone <-followed by the ssh key you copied /cloned ->
+5. Enter your new cloned repository and type in code .
+6. On the visual studio code that has now opened, go to the the run tab.